 Save Your Pumpkins!
 Try These Amazing Beauty DIYs Instead

-One of our fave fall activities is going to the pumpkin farm, selecting our chosen one (or seven), and carefully carving a variation of spooky and cute designs.
+One of our fave fall activities is going to the pumpkin farm, selecting our chosen one (or seven), and carefully carving various cute designs.
 It’s a tradition that never seems to tire, even waaay into adulthood.

-However, when Halloween season is over, we often end up discarding our pumpkin in the trash.
+However, after Thanksgiving, we often discard our pumpkins in the trash.
 Well, we’re here with a more sustainable alternative – pumpkin DIYs.
 Seriously, pumpkins are literally bursting with skin-brightening, hair-happy goodness, which is WAY too good to go to waste.

 Looking for the receipts?
 Thanks to high levels of beta carotene, vitamin C, and E, pumpkins provide a surge of brightening and protective antioxidants that shield your skin from aging free radical damage.
 Pumpkins even protect your skin against UV damage and blue light pollution, although that doesn’t mean you can ever skip on SPF… Just sayin’!
 As if that wasn’t enough, the yellow-orange pigment, named carotenoids, also helps enhance your glow game.
 For your hair, it helps restore softness and shine, lock in moisture, and add definition to curls.
 As we said, pumpkins are too good to waste.
 Now we have you sold, here are three of our go-to pumpkin DIYs.